Your ultimate challenge as a gravel and mountain biker in Europe!

 There will be a reception for all participants and the public at 7 pm.
 The participants have the opportunity to get to know each other.
 The appointment serves as a briefing for the participants.
 We present the route and answer last questions.
 The location will be announced.

 The destination is in Constanta.
 The exact location will be announced.
 When you arrive you have to unsubscribe in a list and we would like to take a finisher photo of you.
-We're trying to get someone from the team on site.
-If this is not the case, please let us know.
-On 5 August there will be a finisher party starting at 7 pm.
-We expect the first rider in Constanta after three and a half weeks.
+We expect the first rider in Constanta after two weeks.

 We can't give you the ONE tip.
 BUT we kindly ask you to make a good estimate as to whether you will be able to cover an average of 85 km of mountain or gravel bike kilometres per day over a period of five weeks.
 (You can also cycle 100 km every day and take a day break in between).
 Others of you will cycle every day in one stretch.